-The Iowa Canon of Ancient Authors and Works, currently under development, will be based on a database of all known Greek and Latin authors and their writings, including fragmentary and lost texts, from the earliest period through the seventh century CE.
-It will provide extensive metadata for each work, including the date and place of its composition; its status as pseudepigraphic or disputed; its status as complete, fragmentary, or lost; its status as a translation or original Latin composition; its status as Christian or non-Christian; attested abbreviations for the work; a genre designation based on the project’s genre typology; and cross references to other canonical ids (such as the Perseus Catalog, digilibLT, and the Packard Latin Canon).
+The Iowa Canon of Ancient Authors and Works, currently under development, will feature a database that aims to record all known Greek and Latin authors and their writings, including fragmentary and lost texts, from the earliest period through the seventh century CE.
+It will provide extensive metadata for each work, including the date and place of its composition; its status as pseudepigraphic or disputed; its status as complete, fragmentary, or lost; its status as a translation or original Latin composition; its status as Christian or non-Christian; attested abbreviations for the work; a genre designation based on the project’s genre typology; and cross references to other canonical ids (such as the Perseus Catalog, digilibLT, the Packard Latin Canon, and VIAF).
 The Canon’s metadata will be available through multi-faceted search and browse in a map-centered interface which visualizes user-selected works according to the location of their author.
-A beta version, to be released in Fall 2019, will focus on the Latin Canon.
-The subsequent phase of the project, in 2020, will be the integration of the Latin Canon with the Greek Canon through their shared metadata categories.
+A beta version, to be released in Winter 2020, will focus on the Latin Canon, with some Greek entries.
+The subsequent phase of the project will be the integration of the Latin Canon with the Greek Canon through their shared metadata categories.